 - United States: BMW's Spartanburg plant in South Carolina is one of the company's most extensive facilities.
 Opened in 1994, it produces the X series SUVs, such as the X3, X4, X5, X6, and X7, and employs thousands of Americans.
 This plant also exports a significant portion of its production to markets worldwide.

-- China: BMW has several joint ventures in China, with some substantial production facilities in Shenyang.
+- China: We have several joint ventures in China, with some substantial production facilities in Shenyang.
 These plants mainly serve their market, one of BMW's largest and most important markets.

 - Mexico: The San Luis Potosí plant opened in 2019 and focuses on producing the 3 Series for several markets.
 This facility is part of BMW's strategy to strengthen its presence in North America.

-- Other Locations: BMW also has production facilities in the United Kingdom (where the MINI brand is produced), South Africa, India, and several other countries.
-These plants help BMW cater to regional markets and lower its overall production costs.
+- Other Locations: We also have production facilities in the United Kingdom (where the MINI brand is produced), South Africa, India, and several other countries.
+These plants help us cater to regional markets and lower production costs.

-With BMW’s broad international operation, it’s no wonder we struggle with whether these vehicles are considered imports.
+With this broad international operation, it’s no wonder we struggle with whether these vehicles are considered imports.
 Let’s take a deeper look at how our automotive industry defines this word.

 It’s hard to give an exact definition for this well-used term.
 Given BMW's extensive global production network, determining its classification in the area of imported vehicles becomes complicated.
 Here are some different perspectives that can be applied: